cyclomies/Meshtastic-device/docs/software/mesh-stack.md

 ## The footprint of resources regarding the layers

-**Repeating**
-A networking device, set to retransmit transmissions (i. e. *Repeater Mode*), does only need media layers (L1-L3), to be able to *Repeat* packets.
+**Repeating:** A networking device, set to retransmit transmissions (i. e. *Repeater Mode*), does only need media layers (L1-L3), to be able to *Repeat* packets.
 This applies only, if the packet is repeated within the same physical layer (i. e.
 LoRa --> LoRa).
 Therefore the resource footprint, for repeater only devices, can be held tiny.

-**Routing**
-When the forwarding process do need the a physical layer to be changed from one type to another (i. e.
+**Routing:** When the forwarding process do need the a physical layer to be changed from one type to another (i. e.
 LoRa --> TCP/IP), then the networking device do also need layers four and five (L4-L5), to be able to accomplish the forwarding task.
 This type of a task, is called *Routing*.
 Layers L4 and L4 are needed due to a) the need for refactoring the datagram for a different media layer (L4), and b) for eshtablishing internal connection between the different media layers (L5).

-**Interacting**
-A device requires all seven layers (L1-L7), to be able to show a message on the screen.
+**Interacting:** A device requires all seven layers (L1-L7), to be able to show a message on the screen.
 Decryption (L6), and user interface (L7) do need resources, and therefore the footprint of the software is greater, than with the two excamples above.

 ## Layered operations